(morning writing, 354, cats, f&f)

 [personal profile] elainegrey

-(morning writing, dawg)
+(morning writing, cats, work, us)

 elainegrey: Inspired by Grypping/gripping beast styles from Nordic cultures (Default)